wordpressPHP/wp-posts-carousel/readme.txt

 This plugin uses [OWL Carousel](http://www.owlcarousel.owlgraphic.com/) in new version 2.0.0-beta.2.4.

+This plugin may require some others plugins or libraries:
+**Font Awesome** - this library is included but you can disable it in the pugin settings page **WordPress Popular Posts** - this plugin is required only if you want to display popular posts in the carousel

 = Now available in the following Languages =

 * English (en_EN)